elizabrock/NSS-Syllabus-Cohort-3/unit3-activerecord/02-refactoring-rake-tasks.md

 7. Make sure you updated the test section of your Rakefile so that it will run `rake db:test:prepare`
 8. Run `rake`.
 It should pass.
 If it does not, figure out why!
 9. Commit this refactor before moving on to the next steps.

+Reminder: `rake -T` will show you the list of all available rake tasks